DCP228 and Business Electricity

 A meter may be installed externally if your gas pipes do not lead inside the building.
 If this is the case, your supplier will provide a shelter for your new meter.

-"really helpful man.
-Many thanks"This review was posted by Robert Reid on the 15th of March 2018
+"Very Professional"This review was posted by Jackie Horwood on the 19th of June 2018